Stage name: Musical use

 Some types of music are more associated with stage names than others.
-For example, hip hop and EDM artists almost always use stage names, whereas "classical" composers and performers virtually never do.
-Classical violinist Amadéus Leopold (born in South Korea as Yoo Hanbin) and opera singers Beverly Sills (born Belle Miriam Silverman) and Nellie Melba (born Helen Porter Mitchell) are rare exceptions.
+For example, hip hop and EDM artists almost always use stage names, whereas "classical" composers and performers rarely do.
+Classical violinist Amadéus Leopold (born in South Korea as Yoo Hanbin) and opera singers Beverly Sills (born Belle Miriam Silverman), Nellie Melba (born Helen Porter Mitchell) and Jennifer Toye (born Jennifer Gay Bishop) are exceptions.

 Some Algerian raï musicians use the prefix Cheb (for men) or Chaba (Chebba) for women.
 Both Arabic words mean "young" (e.g. as in Cheb Khaled, or "Young Khaled").

+John Paul Jones of Led Zeppelin was born John Baldwin, which he used as a stage name..
+He later legally changed it to John Paul Jones.

 Some performers take a series of different stage names.
 The British pop singer who was successful in the 1970s as Alvin Stardust previously went by the stage name of Shane Fenton in the 1960s.
 He had been born Bernard William Jewry.
 Some performers will use different names in different settings.
 Charles Thompson, singer-songwriter for the alternative band the Pixies, was known in that band as Black Francis.
 He was called Frank Black as a solo performer and again called Black Francis in a reunited Pixies.

 Unlike Hollywood stage names, many musical artists' stage names are obviously not personal names, but they may still end up universally used to refer to the performer, such as Lady Gaga.
 At times the line may be blurred between the name of an act and the stage name of the lead.

 Many performers refer to their stage name as their "professional name".
+For instance David Jones became David Bowie in order to avoid confusion with Davy Jones of the Monkees but retained Jones as his legal name.
 In some cases, performers subsequently adopt their stage name as their legal name.
 For instance, the former Robert Allen Zimmerman's legal name has been Robert Dylan (Bob Dylan) since he changed it in New York City Supreme Court in August 1962.
 Elton John was born Reginald Kenneth Dwight but changed his name by deed poll, making Elton Hercules John his real name.
 When he was knighted, he became Sir Elton Hercules John rather than Sir Reginald Kenneth Dwight.
+Similarly, Freddie Mercury was born Farrokh Bulsara, but legally changed his name concurrently with the formation of Queen.
 Elvis Costello (born Declan MacManus), who had adopted his professional name as a legal name, changed it back to his birth name in 1986.
 Another example is Marvin Lee Aday, known by his stage name Meat Loaf.
 In a similar way, actress and singer Miley Cyrus was born Destiny Hope Cyrus but found "Miley" more comfortable, making it her legal name.

 Entire musical groups have been known to adopt a common stage surname, the most notable arguably being the Ramones.
 Recent examples include The Donnas, Those Darlins, Los Campesinos! and Ween.